xinyu1205/recognize-anything/README.md

 --pretrained pretrained/tag2text_swin_14m.pth \
 --specified-tags "cloud,sky"</pre>

-## Credit to previous work
-This work is done with the help of the amazing code base of [BLIP](https://github.com/salesforce/BLIP), thanks very much!

 ## Citation
 If you find our work to be useful for your research, please consider citing.